 In order for the magic to work, you'll need to go to MyDisneyExperience.com and create an account.
 Enter your reservations info.
 If you have purchased on-property hotel reservations or tickets from a vendor other than Disney, link them using the on-screen options.

 If you will be staying at a Disney World hotel, you can get complimentary MagicBands for everyone in your party.
 These are wearable RFID bracelets that will contain all of your reservations and will serve as your electronic admission passes to the parks, your electronic tickets to reserved rides and other FastPass+ experiences, your electronic room key, and, if you link your credit card to them, your electronic means to make cashless purchases throughout the resort.

 If you order them far enough in advance, you can personalize your MagicBands, and Disney will ship them to your house.
 Otherwise, they will be waiting for you when you arrive at your hotel.
-If you will not be staying at a Disney World hotel, your park tickets can substitute for MagicBands, or you have the options of purchasing MagicBands at the parks.
+If you will not be staying at a Disney World hotel, your park tickets could substitute for MagicBands, or you have the option of purchasing MagicBands at the parks.

 Step 4: Make Your FastPass+ Reservations and Dining Plans

 At MyDisneyExperience.com, you and your park companions can book up to three FastPass+ reservations per day in advance of your visit.
 Unlike the old FastPass program, Disney World has added many more rides and attractions to the FastPass+ list as well as character greetings and special viewing areas for parades and shows.

 Step 5: Get the My Disney Experience App

 Download the My Disney Experience on your mobile Apple or Android devices.
 You could use the app to make plans in advance of your visit, but you would really want to have the app when you are at the parks.
 If you don't have a mobile device or don't want to use the app, it's not necessary.
 But it sure would make your experience at the resort better, and it includes some really cool features.